eswinsw/riscv-builder/README.md

     `riscv-builder$ make run-fedora`
     * Using fedora images referenced in Fu Wei's talk on 2019 RISC-V Summit
     * Download a large Fedora rootfs the first time this command runs.
-    * Cli mode only
+    * CLI mode only
     * Known issue: `dnf install` does not work.
-Can be fixed by editing /etc/yum.repos.d/fedora-rsicv.repo file to fix the repo location.
+Can be fixed by editing /etc/yum.repos.d/fedora-riscv.repo file to fix the repo location.

 1. Run Fedora Linux GUI
     `riscv-builder$ make run-fedora-gui`
     * Similar to make run-fedora, expect running qemu with the virtio-gpu device and friends
     * Use `dnf install xclock twm xterm` to pull down X server packages
-    * `startx` starts screen in graphisc mode.
+    * `startx` starts screen in graphics mode.

 1. Run Debian Linux
     `riscv-builder$ make run-debian`